The University of Newcastle

 The academic content of all programs is subject to routine review.
-For up-to-date details, visit the University of Newcastle website.
+For up-to-date details, visit University of Newcastle degrees.

-Applicants should note that under the revised Australian Qualifications Framework some programs with honours are four-year programs available with direct entry.
-Other programs are three-year bachelor degree programs.
-Meritorious students have the option to apply for an additional one-year end-on honours component after graduation.
+Applicants should note that under the revised Australian Qualifications Framework some programs are four-year programs available with direct entry.
+Other programs are three-year Bachelor degree programs.
+Meritorious students have the option to apply for an additional one-year end-on component after graduation.
 Check the course descriptions carefully.